-Belonging at work: AlixPartners employee stories
+Pride in belonging: AlixPartners employee stories

 I believe you can only be successful at work when you are truly yourself with your colleagues—when you can bring your whole identity to work.
 This is a feeling that many take for granted, but I know what it means not have that sense of belonging.
 That is the main reason I am involved with diversity initiatives and why I lead PrideMatters here at AlixPartners.